Moving To San Francisco

 Moving To The San Francisco Bay Area

 San Francisco is just one city in the Bay Area.
 Less than 10% (give or take) of people in the Bay Area live in San Francisco.
-If you are not sure where in the Bay Area to live, you might want to start off with this guide first.

 Should I Move To San Francisco With No Money?